and welcome to our German Word of the Day. This time we will look at the meaning of:

 This could be either als or weil/da but I’d say the temporal aspect is really not interesting after all so no work for als here

-Then, there is one construction where als actually translates to but.
+Another thing that’s worth noting is that there is one construction where als actually translates to but.
 This is the case when but can be replaced by other than.
 So it is actually connected to the comparing-als.

 - Mit meinem neuen Handy habe ich nichts als Ärger.

 - I have nothing but trouble with my new phone.

 - Der Film war alles andere als spannend.